Eligibility Criteria for MEIN

 2. Business and Financial Reputation

-3. Investment Portfolio and Economic Contribution
+3. Economic Contribution and Investment Portfolio

 Application Process for MEIN

-Why Choose Malta for Second Citizenship?
+Why Select Malta for Second Citizenship?

 • Tax benefits: Favorable tax policies for investors and entrepreneurs.